-New Delhi: With 14,313 people testing positive for coronavirus in a day, India’s total tally of COVID-19 cases rose to 3,42,60,470, while the active cases were recorded at 1,61,555, according to the Union health ministry data updated on Saturday.
+New Delhi: With 9,216 new coronavirus infections being reported in a day, the country’s total tally of COVID-19 cases rose to 3,46,15,757, while the active cases increased to 99,976, according to the Union Health Ministry data updated on Friday.

-The death toll climbed to 4,57,740 with 549 more fatalities, according to the data updated at 8 am.
+The death toll climbed to 4,70,115 with 391 fresh fatalities, including 320 from Kerala, according to the data updated at 8 am.

-The daily rise in new coronavirus infections has been below 30,000 for 36 straight days and less than 50,000 daily new cases have been reported for 125 consecutive days now.
+The ministry said the daily rise in new coronavirus infections has been less than 50,000 for 159 consecutive days now.

 India crossed the grim milestone of two crore on May 4 and three crore on June 23.

 A total of 4,70,115 deaths have been reported so far in the country including 1,41,049 from Maharashtra, 40,855 from Kerala, 38,216 from Karnataka, 36,504 from Tamil Nadu, 25,098 from Delhi, 22,911 from Uttar Pradesh and 19,510 from West Bengal.

 The ministry stressed that more than 70 per cent of the deaths occurred due to comorbidities.